 We follow best practices to secure our production environment far beyond this list, but we’d like to highlight these protections:

 All traffic between the customer and our application, API, and integrations must be transferred using modern TLS protocols.

 Databases containing sensitive customer data must stored in an encrypted form using industry best-practice encryption.

 Third-party penetration tests are completed on a regular basis, at least once per year, to uncover and address any possible areas of vulnerability.

 To prevent unauthorized access to sensitive systems such as web servers and databases, access to these systems is limited to employees that strictly need access to complete their jobs.
 Furthermore that access is confirmed using a VPN connection with multi-factor authentication enabled.

 Access to production servers, databases, and cloud tools (i.e. VPN access mentioned above) is limited to employees that require it to complete their jobs of deploying and maintaining production code.

 We maintain logically-separated development, testing (“staging”), and production environments.
 Production data must be sanitized of sensitive data before being used in testing environments.

 We require all user-created passwords to follow industry best practices: they must be at least 8 characters in length, include a number or special character, and avoid easily-guessable phrases.

-We are currently undergoing an independent SOC2 security audit to independently validate our controls.
+We have undergone an independent SOC 2 security audit to independently validate our controls.